 - Geography: Geography 335N

-- Senior field/research experience: one of the following pairs:
+- Field experience: One course in each of the following areas

 - Environmental and sustainability themes: One course in each of the following thematic areas:

-- Environmental economics, sustainability, and business: Economics 304K, 330T.
-Advanced Placement credit for Economics 304L may be used to satisfy this requirement.
+- Environmental economics, sustainability, and business: Economics 304K, 330T

 - Environmental Science 141 and 151